Loading

 Geography

 Houston County is at Minnesota's southeast corner.
 Its eastern border abuts Wisconsin (across the Mississippi River) and its southern border abuts Iowa.
 The Mississippi flows south-southeast along its eastern border.
 The Root River flows east through the northern part of the county, discharging into the Mississippi.
 Pine Creek flows east-southeast through the northeastern part of the county to discharge into the Mississippi, while Crooked Creek flows east across the southern part of the county to discharge into the Mississippi.
 The county's terrain consists of low rolling hills on its western end, transitioning to hills carved with drainages toward the east.
 The central and western portion of the county is a plateau with its highest point at 1,273 ft (388 m) ASL, near its southwest corner.
-The county has a total area of 569 square miles (1,470 km), of which 552 square miles (1,430 km) is land and 17 square miles (44 km) (2.9%) is water.
+The county has an area of 569 square miles (1,470 km), of which 552 square miles (1,430 km) is land and 17 square miles (44 km) (2.9%) is water.

 Driftless scenery in Houston County

 The county is in the Driftless Zone, marked by the absence of glacial drift and presence of bedrock cut by streams into steep hills.
-The plateau that surrounds Caledonia includes flat, fertile farm land and hilly, verdant pasture land.
+The plateau that surrounds Caledonia includes flat, fertile farmland and hilly, verdant pasture land.

 Soils of Houston County